Table of Contents - click here

 Possible Complications and Prevention

-- Maintain a healthy weight through diet and exercise
+- Maintain a healthy weight through balanced diet and regular exercise

-- Eat a balanced diet rich in fruits and vegetables
+- Eat a diet rich in anti-inflammatory foods — fruits, vegetables, and omega-3 fatty acids

-- Avoid exposure to radiation when possible
+- Minimize exposure to environmental toxins where possible

 Frequently Asked Questions